Philadelphia Phillies: Building a winning team (2019–2022)

-2022 World Series

 The Phillies got off to a sluggish 22–29 start to the 2022 season.
 On June 3, the Phillies fired manager Joe Girardi and replaced him with bench coach Rob Thomson, who was named the team's interim manager.
 The Phillies ended the 2022 season 87–75, reaching the playoffs for the first time since 2011.

-In the postseason, the Phillies faced the St. Louis Cardinals in the National League Wild Card Series for a best of three series, winning in two games.
+In the postseason, the Phillies traveled to St. Louis to face the St. Louis Cardinals in the National League Wild Card Series for a best of three series, winning in two games.
 They went on to eliminate the defending World Champion Atlanta Braves three games to one in the National League Division Series, advancing to the National League Championship Series where they would face the San Diego Padres.
 The Phillies won the series four games to one and would advance to the 2022 World Series.
 Bryce Harper was named MVP of the NLCS.
 On October 10, the Phillies also removed the interim role of Thomson and named him the team's manager.